 Access to Textbooks

 K-State Libraries can scan chapters from our textbook collection and request chapters from other libraries as well.
 Our ability to fill requests is heavily dependent on the operations of other libraries, many of which are also reducing their operations.
 To maximize your chance of success, please request only those portions of books that you need.

 To place a request for a chapter of a textbook, use the Interlibrary Loan request form.
 We will work to get you a scanned copy either from our collection or another library.

-You are welcome to return items to us at any of our book drops or by mailing the item to us.
+You are welcome to return items to us at any of our library service desks or book drops or by mailing the item to us.
 A list of book drop locations and our mailing address can be found on our Returning Library Materials page.